wincle626/Hikey970_Linux_Installation/README.md

     rmmod drivers/usb/serial/usbserial.ko

+Use lsmod command to check if they are loaded successfully.

 Now you can attach the serieal connection device to the USB port and access them through /dev/ttyUSB* (* is the a integer number).
 This method is also valid for other kernel modules.

 ### PS: all the commands executed above are under superuser mode, so run sudo -s before doing them.
 There are some prerequisite packages, please refer to https://help.ubuntu.com/community/Kernel/Compile.